clemenko/hobbyfarm/workshop/content/step-1.md

 The good news is that all the fields are clickable and do not require copying and pasting.
 This will create great success.

 ####
-Rancher Government Workshop is designed to walk attendees through how to install Rancher’s stack manor.
-The workshop includes several methods for deploying and managing applications.
+Just a workshop to play with RKE2, Rancher, and Portworx.

 ####
 Deploying:
 * **RKE2** ( STIG'd ) - Kubernetes
 * **Rancher** - Multi Cluster Manager
 * **Longhorn** - Stateful Storage
-* **NeuVector** - Container Security
+* **PortWorx* - Better Stateful Storage
 * **Gitea** - Version Control

 ####